cynthia-omondi/OnSSET-with-urbanisation-model-Kenya/README.md

 ## Contact
-For more information regarding the urbanisation model, its functionality and implementation please visit the author at dorcus70@gmail.com
+For more information regarding the urbanisation model, its functionality and implementation please contact the author at dorcus70@gmail.com